AdobeDocs/analytics.en/help/admin/admin/reporting-activity-manager/reporting-activity-cancel-requests.md

 ## Cancel specific requests

-You can choose specific requests that you want to cancel.
+You can cancel individual requests that are consuming a large amount of reporting capacity.

 1. In Adobe Analytics, go to **[!UICONTROL Admin]** > **[!UICONTROL Reporting Activity Manager]**.